e6a5/word-of-the-day/README.md

          Too many people are chasing too few jobs nowadays. money/work/success (chase something to try to obtain or achieve something, for example money, work or success)

          I've been chasing around town all morning looking for a present for Sharon. + adv./prep. (informal) to rush or hurry somewhere

  ### incorporate /ɪnˈkɔːrpəreɪt/ (verb)

  Example: We have incorporated all the latest safety features into the design. to include something so that it forms a part of something

          The company was incorporated in 2008.  to create a legally recognized company

+ ### crucial /ˈkruːʃl/ (adj)

+ Synonym: Essential

+ Example: The next few weeks are going to be crucial

+ Definition: extremely important, because it will affect other things

+ ### settle /ˈsetl/ (verb)

+ Example: I want this thing setteled -> end argument

+ I settled her on the sofa and put a blanket over her -> into comfortable position/zone.

+ ### reconcile /ˈrekənsaɪl/ (verb)

+ Example: It was hard to reconcile his career ambitions with the needs of his children

+ Definition: reconcile something (with something) to find an acceptable way of dealing with two or more ideas, needs, etc. that seem to be opposed to each other

+ ### stake /steɪk/ (noun)

+ Example: a 20 per cent stake in the business

+ Definition: money that somebody invests in the company.

+ ### cut-throat /ˈkʌt θrəʊt/ (adj)

+ Example: the cut-throat world of politics

+ Definition: (of an activity) in which people compete with each other in aggressive and unfair ways